Indecent Exposure Attorney in Fort Bend County

 Penalties for Indecent Exposure Convictions in Texas

-First Offense Indecent Exposure (Class B Misdemeanor):
+First Offense (Class B Misdemeanor)

 - Maximum Penalties: Up to 180 days in county jail and/or a fine not exceeding $2,000.

-- Maximum Penalties: Up to one (1) year in county jail and/or a fine not exceeding $4,000.
+- Maximum Penalties: Up to one year in county jail and/or a fine not exceeding $4,000.

 - Maximum Penalties: 180 days to 2 years in a state jail facility and/or a fine not exceeding $10,000.
-This is a significant escalation from a misdemeanor.

-If you’re facing an indecent exposure charge, it’s important to act swiftly.
-Contact The Sims Law Firm, PLLC at (713) 766-1445 for a dedicated and strategic defense tailored to your specific needs.
+Don’t wait to get answers.
+Contact The Sims Law Firm, PLLC at (713) 766-1445 today for a free consultation and a defense strategy built around your case.

 Frequently Asked Questions About Indecent Exposure in Fort Bend County

-We look for inconsistencies, procedural missteps, or ambiguous circumstances that can shift the interpretation of events in your favor.
-By controlling the narrative and introducing reasonable doubt, we increase the chance of charge reduction, dismissal, or acquittal.
+Strong defenses often rely on witness statements, surveillance footage, photographs, and digital communications that provide context to the incident.
+We look for inconsistencies, procedural missteps, and ambiguous circumstances that can shift how events are interpreted.
+By introducing reasonable doubt, we work toward charge reduction, dismissal, or acquittal.

 A Proven Track Record